NikolaDucak/caps-log/README.md

 ignore-first-line-section = true
 ```

 # Building & installing
 **Dependancies**

-`clog` fetches it's dependancies from github, so no extra action should be necessary (I hope).
+`clog` fetches it's dependancies from github, except from boost, you should have boost program options isntalled.

 To build the `clog` executable, run:
 ```sh